r0b0/debian-installer/README.md

 # Opinionated Debian Installer

 This tool can be used to create a modern installation of Debian.
-Our opinions of what a modern installation of Debian should look like in 2025 are as follows:
+Our opinions of what a modern installation of Debian should look like in 2025 are:

  - Debian 13 (Trixie)
  - Backports and non-free enabled